bolducke/bolducke.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This website is in WIP.
-This picture is totally me.

-I'm a master's student in Computer Science at [LIGUM](http://www.ligum.umontreal.ca/), Université de Montréal, advised by [Pierre Poulin](http://www.iro.umontreal.ca/~poulin) and working on Computer Graphics related topics.
-I have experience in scientific modelling and simulation as well as knowledge in machine learning and web development.
-For more information on me, please read my CV and visit my Linkedin account.

-Currently, I'm mostly working on sketch processing.
+I'm currently pursuing a master's degree in Computer Graphics at [LIGUM](http://www.ligum.umontreal.ca/),Udem with [Pierre Poulin](http://www.iro.umontreal.ca/~poulin) as my advisor.
+I am interested in Geometry Processing, Sketch Processing, Rendering and Scientific Modeling..
+My research and development experience includes working at Ubisoft La Forge, where I worked to extend Poisson Filters for arbitrary surfaces.
 I'm expected to finish in 2023.

+I completed my undergraduate degree at Udem in 2021 doing a double honor major in Physics and Computer Science.
+During my studies, I developed strong mathematical and problem-solving skills, enabling me to quickly understand and apply complex concepts.